-In addition to the group’s Covid-19 vaccination rollout, B&M Care is now using LFD (Lateral Flow Device) test kits to add yet another layer of protection to our 26 care home portfolio.
+B&M Care continues to use LFD (Lateral Flow Device) test kits to add yet another layer of protection to our 26 care home portfolio.

 Detecting “over 95% of individuals with high viral loads” [NHS website: January 2021], the decision to use rapid testing across B&M Care reflects a national drive for regular mass testing of asymptomatic, patient-and resident-facing staff, such as those who work in a hospital or social care setting.